 The Dividing of the Promised Land

-The Creator gave Moses specific instructions to use lots to divide the land that he would give national Israel among the various tribes (Num.26:55-56).
-Moses subsequently gave instructions to the Israelites concerning the general areas that they were to inhabit after they conquered the nations that occupied that land, and he told them that Eleazar the high priest and Joshua would use lots to determine the exact division of land among them:
+The Creator gave Moses specific instructions to use lots to divide the land he would give national Israel among the various tribes (Num.26: 55-56).
+Moses subsequently gave instructions to the Israelites about the general areas which they were to inhabit after conquering the nations which occupied the land, and he told them Eleazar the high priest and Joshua would use lots to determine the exact division of land among them:

 Decisions Concerning Life and Death

-There are two accounts that show the use of lots to determine the identity of a person responsible for a sin or a life threatening situation in which a person was either put to death or sent to his death.
-The first account shows the use of lots to determine who had violated God's instructions concerning the taking of spoils of war.
+There are two accounts showing the use of lots in discovering the identity of someone for the purpose of punishment or removing a threat.
+The first account shows the use of lots to determine who had violated God's instructions concerning taking spoils of war.
 When the responsible person was discovered, he was put to death (Jos.7:1-26).
-The second account concerns Jonah and his attempt to escape from a responsibility that God had given him.
-When the sailors (through the casting of lots) found that it was Jonah who was responsible for their life threatening situation, he was cast into the sea to die (Jnh.1:1-15).
+The second account is about Jonah and his attempt to escape from a responsibility that God had given him.
+When the sailors (through the casting of lots) found it was Jonah who was responsible for their life threatening situation, he was cast into the sea to die (Jonah 1:1-15).
 In both of these accounts, it was the Creator God who revealed truth through the casting of lots.